Walter Benjamin: Exile and death

-In 1932, during the turmoil preceding Adolf Hitler's assumption of the office of Chancellor of Germany, Benjamin left Germany temporarily for the Spanish island of Ibiza where he stayed for some months; he then moved to Nice, where he considered killing himself.
-Perceiving the sociopolitical and cultural significance of the Reichstag fire (27 February 1933) as the de facto Nazi assumption of full power in Germany, then manifest with the subsequent persecution of the Jews, he permanently left Berlin and Germany in September.
-He moved to Paris, but before doing so he sought shelter in Svendborg, at Bertolt Brecht's house, and at Sanremo, where his ex-wife Dora lived.
+In 1932, during the turmoil preceding Adolf Hitler's assumption of the office of Chancellor of Germany, Benjamin left Germany temporarily for the Spanish island of Ibiza where he stayed for some months; he then moved to Nice, where he considered suicide.
+Identifying the Reichstag fire on 27 February 1933 and its aftermath as marking the de facto Nazi assumption of full power in Germany, then manifest with the subsequent persecution of the Jews, he permanently left Germany in September.
+After seeking shelter in Svendborg, Denmark, at Bertolt Brecht's house, and at Sanremo, Italy, where his ex-wife Dora lived, he moved to Paris.

-As he ran out of money, Benjamin collaborated with Max Horkheimer, and received funds from the Institute for Social Research, later going permanently into exile.
-In Paris, he met other refugee German artists and intellectuals; he befriended Hannah Arendt, novelist Hermann Hesse, and composer Kurt Weill.
-In 1936, a first version of "The Work of Art in the Age of Mechanical Reproduction" (originally written in German in 1935) was published in French ("L'œuvre d'art à l'époque de sa reproduction méchanisée") by Max Horkheimer in the Zeitschrift für Sozialforschung journal of the Institute for Social Research.
+As he ran out of money, Benjamin collaborated with Horkheimer, and received funds from the Institute for Social Research, later going permanently into exile.
+In Paris, he met other refugee German artists and intellectuals, befriending Arendt, novelist Hermann Hesse, and composer Kurt Weill.
+In 1936, a first version of "The Work of Art in the Age of Mechanical Reproduction" (originally written in German in 1935) was published in French ("L'œuvre d'art à l'époque de sa reproduction méchanisée") by Horkheimer in the Zeitschrift für Sozialforschung journal of the Institute for Social Research.
 It was a critique of the authenticity of mass-produced art; he wrote that a mechanically produced copy of an artwork can be taken somewhere the original could never have gone, arguing that the presence of the original is "prerequisite to the concept of authenticity".